bdewhirst/python_practice/README.md

 This book allows me to refresh on coding best practices, etc. During my present job search, I'm not able to spend as much time coding as I'd like.

-I'm working on chapter 7 and I've changed the visibility of the repo.
+I'm working on chapter 7, 8, etc. and I've changed the visibility of the repo.

 ## As of 2022-09-23:
 I'm picking this back up.